Chymyst/chymyst-core/docs/roadmap.md

  3 * 5 - consider whether we would like to prohibit emitting molecules from non-reaction code.
 Maybe with a construct such as `withMolecule{ ... }` where the special molecule will be emitted by the system?
 Can we rewrite tests so that everything happens only inside reactions?

  3 * 3 - perhaps prohibit using explicit thread pools?
 It's error-prone because the user can forget to stop a pool.
 Perhaps only expose an API such as `withFixedPool(4){ implicit tp => ...}`?
 Investigate using implicit values for pools.
  Maybe remove default pools altogether?
-It seems that every pool needs to be stopped.
+It seems that every pool needs to be stopped. -- However, this would prevent sharing thread pools across scopes.
+Maybe that is not particularly useful?

- 3 * 3 - implement "one-off" or "perishable" molecules that are emitted once (like static, from the reaction site itself) and may be emitted only if first consumed (but not necessarily emitted)
+ 3 * 3 - implement "one-off" or "perishable" molecules that are emitted once (like static, from the reaction site itself) and may be emitted only if first consumed (but not necessarily emitted at start of the reaction site)

  2 * 2 - If a blocking molecule was emitted without a timeout, we don't need the second semaphore, and checkTimeout() should return `true`